 - Clarissa's letter to Jeff during the filibuster."Diz says I'm falling for you.
 P.S.
 He's right."

-Clarissa has just called Jeff's mom to ask for help.
+- Clarissa has just called Jeff's mom to ask for help.
 Mrs. Smith calls her Clarissa (and not "Saunders", as most everyone does).
-Clarissa gives the best smile.
-"She called me Clarissa!"
-It's nice to have your future mother-in-law like you, right?
+Jean Arthur breaks into one of her most radiant smiles and breathes "She called me Clarissa!"
+It's nice to have your future mother-in-law like you, right?"OKAY, MA!"

 - The scene at the Lincoln Memorial when Jefferson Smith overhears a little boy standing next to an elderly man (probably the boy's grandfather) and reading the "Gettysburg Address".
 During this, an elderly black man walks up and takes off his hat.
 Knowing the year the movie was made it is very possible that both men, white and black, were old enough to remember those events.
 Its even possible the black man may have been born a slave.